Sidewalk Repair

 - Grouting a gap or spalling sidewalk is also another adequate repair method.
 We recommend using epoxy grout to provide a more durable fix.

 - Replacing a sidewalk may be necessary for areas that are beyond repair.
 When replacing sidewalk, keep in mind that a ROW permit and a licensed, bonded contractor is required to complete the work.
-The ROW permit fee will be waived for a projects addressing Sidewalk Repair Notices.
+The ROW permit fee will be waived for projects addressing Sidewalk Repair Notices.

 -